-Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact V. CULTURAL RESOURCES - Would the pro ject: a) Cause a substantial adverse change in the significance of a historical resource $\boxtimes$ b) pursuant to §15064.5?
-Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? $\boxtimes$ c) Disturb any human remains, including those outside of formal cemeteries? $\boxtimes$ SL IBSTANTIATION: (Check if the project is lo Resources overlays Cultural and Paleont Bernardino County or cite res ological ults of cultur al resource t, Cogsto review):
+Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact V. CULTURAL RESOURCES - Would the pro ject: a) Cause a substantial adverse change in the significance of a historical resource b) pursuant to §15064.5?
+Cause a substantial adverse change in the significance of an archaeological resource c) pursuant to §15064.5?
+Disturb any human remains, including those outside of formal cemeteries?
+SUBSTANTIATION: (Check if the project is located in the Cultural or Paleontological

-Resources Information System (CHRIS), South Central Coast

-Information Center, California State University, Fullerton; Submitted Project Materials
+Phase I Cultural Resources Assessment, RCA Associates; San Bernardino County Countywide Plan; Cultural Historical Resources Information System (CHRIS), South Central Coast Information Center, California State University, Fullerton; Submitted Project Materials

 - a) Less than Significant Impact with Mitigation.
-Data from the records search results indicated that seven cultural resources are within the project site itself, and several historically important linear site border the project area.
+Data from the records search results indicated that although no cultural resources are within the project site itself, 14 cultural resources have been recorded within the half mile project buffer.
 Monitoring of construction activities, consistent with CUL-1, would reduce impacts to historical resources to less than significant. - b) Less than Significant Impact with Mitigation.
 Compliance with mitigation measure CUL-1 described below, and monitoring recommendations would reduce impacts to archaeological resources to less than significant. - c) Less than Significant Impact with Mitigation.
 Compliance with mitigation measure CUL-2 described below, and monitoring recommendations would reduce impacts to the inadvertent discovery of human remains to less than significant.